RangerMauve/blog.mauve.moe/posts/decentralized-social-media.md

 In AT protocol your appview shows you just the content it indexes.
 Past that, [blocklists](https://bsky.social/about/blog/03-12-2024-stackable-moderation) are a first class feature that users can follow and share with each other.
 Since bluesky holds the bulk of the users on the network and owns the firehose, their moderation approach has a strong effect on the network as a whole.

-Moderation in Nostr seems to mostly be focused on removing spammers from relays or illegal content.
+Moderation in Nostr seems to mostly be focused on removing illegal content or spammers from relays.
 The comunity in general is focused on maximizing freedom of speech so you're less likely to see hate speech taken down and would need to deal with it at the client level.

 Lastly I wanted to mention roost.tools which is a platform for off the shelf AI powered moderation that folks can integrate into their servers without needing to invest in full time staff.
 AI moderation can be problematic with false positives especially for keywords related to LGBTQ specific language, but it can be better than having absolutely nothing and good enough if your requirements align with the model.